Denny Stark

 Dennis James Stark (born October 27, 1974) is an American former Major League Baseball (MLB) right-handed pitcher who played with the Seattle Mariners across two separate stints, as well as for the Colorado Rockies, from 1999 to 2009.

 Amateur career

 A native of Edgerton, Ohio, Stark attended Edgerton High School and the University of Toledo.
 In 1995 he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 Professional career

 Seattle Mariners

-Drafted by the Seattle Mariners in the 4th round of the 1996 Major League Baseball Draft, Stark would make his Major League Baseball debut with the Mariners on September 15, 1999.
+Drafted by the Seattle Mariners in the fourth round of the 1996 Major League Baseball Draft, Stark would make his major league debut with the Mariners on September 15, 1999.